 - i.
 Annual line vegetation inspections of the overhead 33kV lines and optical fibre cables are performed. - ii.
-The Code Clearance Graphs, formulas and figures (Appendix C) identify the minimum clearance space. - iii.
-Table C.1 in Appendix C outlines the applicable distances, including allowances for both sag and sway, for each 33kV conductor type within High Bushfire Risk Areas (HBRAs) and across the wind farm more broadly.
-These distances are determined based on the characteristics of each conductor-such as, but not limited to, voltage, HBRA classification, conductor material, span length, stranding, design temperature, and maximum side swing.
-Sites will be re-assessed annually to identify any emerging at-risk locations, which will then be reflected in the updated maps provided in Appendix A and Appendix B
+The Code Clearance Graphs, formulas and figures (Appendix C) identify the minimum clearance space (excluding additional distance for cable sag and sway). - iii.
+(A) the applicable Vertical and Horizontal Clearance Chart (Appendix C) for each 33kV Conductor-type in HBRA's in determining an additional distance that allows for vertical distance for sag and horizontal distance for sway.
+This is based on the characteristics of the conductor such as the voltage, stranding, spans, conductor material, design temperature and the maximum side swing of the conductor.